cycodehq/cycode-cli/README.md

 2 | \ No newline at end of file
 ```

-If this is a value that is not a valid secret, then use the the `cycode ignore` command to ignore the secret by its value, SHA512 value, specific path, or rule ID.
+If this is a value that is not a valid secret, then use the the `cycode ignore` command to ignore the secret by its value, SHA value, specific path, or rule ID.
 If this is an IaC scan, then you can ignore that result by its path or rule ID.

 ## Ignoring a Secret Value